Skip to Content

 Many of the vegetables that grow well and store well in the Winter are called root vegetables.
 This is because the edible parts (tubers) grow underground, with the leaves above the soil surface.

-The trick to sheet pan cooking is to combine ingredients that will get done around the same time at a high temperature.
+The trick to roasting vegetables is to combine ingredients that will get done around the same time at a high temperature.
 You wouldn’t want to cook tomatoes and carrots on the same sheet pan, for example, or your tomatoes would be mush by the time the carrots finished cooking.

 • Carrots